Tuck · Comparisons · Tuck vs Baby Monitor Nancy: Cloud Camera

 Annie Baby Apps deliberately segmented features across the three SKUs.
 Nancy gets two-way talk, cry detection, motion-light night-light mode, cloud recording, and end-to-end encryption per the App Store listing.
 What Nancy does not get, that flagship Annie does: lullaby player, white noise, multi-baby (Annie supports up to 4), growth tracking, and the deeper sleep-state surface.

-Tuck covers the basics Nancy covers — video, audio, two-way talk, cry alerts, motion and sound detection, night-light mode — and adds the layer Nancy explicitly skips: lullabies (generative, novel each night), voice cloning of a family member singing those lullabies, AI scene captions describing what's in the crib in plain language, and a written morning sleep diary.
+Tuck covers the basics Nancy covers — video, audio, two-way talk, cry alerts, motion and sound detection — and adds the layer Nancy explicitly skips: a curated lullaby library (novel each night,), AI scene captions describing what's in the crib in plain language, and a written morning sleep diary.
+Tuck does not have multi-baby support at launch — that's parked for a future update.

 If you'd skip the lullaby/AI layer anyway, Nancy is feature-complete enough.
-If those layers matter to you — particularly the voice clone — Nancy doesn't have an answer and was never designed to.
+If those layers matter to you, Nancy doesn't have an answer and was never designed to.

 Connectivity and offline — Tuck's Bluetooth fallback is the real gap